Malcolm H. Kerr

 Malcolm Hooper Kerr (October 8, 1931 – January 18, 1984) was a Lebanese-born American university professor specializing in the Middle East and the Arab world.
-He served as president of the American University of Beirut from 1982 until he was killed by gunmen in 1984.
+He served as president of the American University of Beirut from 1982 until he was assassinated by gunmen in 1984.

 Early life and education

 Kerr's youth was spent in Lebanon, on and near the campus of the American University of Beirut, where his parents taught for 40 years.
 His parents, Elsa Reckman and Stanley Kerr, were married in Marash, where they met while they were rescuing Armenian women and orphans after the Armenian genocide.
 After the Marash Affair they moved to Beirut.
 There his father became the chairman of the Department of Biochemistry at AUB and his mother was Dean of Women.

 Kerr completed his secondary education in the United States, graduating from Deerfield Academy, a common destination for the sons of AUB families, in 1949.
 He proceeded to Princeton University, receiving a BA in political science in 1953.
 He then entered a masters program in Arabic studies, completing it in 1955 at the American University of Beirut.
 Here he met his wife, Ann Zwicker Kerr, with whom he had four children.
 He commenced his doctorate work in Washington, D.C., at the School for Advanced International Studies, Johns Hopkins University, where he received his Ph.D. in 1958.
 His dissertation was written under the guidance of Majid Khadduri and Sir Hamilton Gibb.